sl-lang/sll/DOCUMENTATION.md

 Converts every argument to a string and writes it to the default output stream.

-A print operator can be substituted by the following expression[^2] to obtain the number of bytes written:
+A print operator can be substituted by the following expression to obtain the number of bytes written:

 ```sll
 (<- (... "file_write") -2 |# argument 1 #| |# argument 2 #| |# argument 3 #|)